Khamel83/Podemos/podclean/README.md

 7.  **Run the Server (Example):**
     `PYTHONPATH=./podclean python3 src/main.py --serve`
     Access the dashboard at `http://localhost:8080/`
-    *When running with `--serve`, an internal scheduler will automatically poll configured feeds and process new episodes every 15 minutes.*
+    *When running with `--serve`, an internal scheduler will automatically poll configured feeds and process new episodes every 15 minutes, applying the `backlog_processing` strategy defined in `config/app.yaml`.*

 # Features